prrvchr/jdbcDriverOOo/README.md

 ### How to update the HsqlDB driver:

-If you want to update the HsqlDB driver (hsqldb.jar) to a newer version, follow these steps:
+It is possible to update the JDBC driver (hsqldb.jar, h2.jar, derbytools.jar) to a newer version.
+If you use HsqlDB as database, follow these steps:
 - 1 - Make a copy (backup) of the folder containing your database.
 - 2 - Start LibreOffice / OpenOffice and change the version of the HsqlDB driver in: Tools -> Options -> Base drivers -> HsqlDB driver, by a more recent version (If necessary, you must rename the jar file to hsqldb.jar so that it is taken into account).
 - 3 - Restart LibreOffice / OpenOffice after changing the driver (hsqldb.jar).